Countertop Pros and Cons

 Granite countertops are among the hottest materials for the discriminating homeowner.
 Available in thousands of colors, granite countertops are natural stone that can be polished to a smooth, lustrous finish that holds up well to heat and can potentially last a lifetime.
 With the application of one of today’s low-maintenance sealers, a granite countertop will resist stains and add value to the home.

 On the down side, granite is among the most expensive countertop materials, ranging from $50 to $200 per square foot, installed.
-If choosing granite, then consider future renovations because, being a natural stone, it can be hard to match granite’s exact color if adding a new section at a later time.
+If choosing granite, then consider future renovations because, being a natural stone, it can be hard to match the granite’s exact color is adding a new section at a later time.
 Granite requires occasional resealing and can crack if improperly installed.
-And, although granite tiles are available for the DIY’er, the slab countertops generally require professional installation.
+And, although granite tiles are available, the slab countertops can be very challenging for a do-it-yourselfer to install correctly.

 Engineered stone, composed primarily from quartz, can mimic natural stone in a wide array of vibrant colors.